South Carolina Military and Veterans Benefits

 Disability Combination licenses authorizes:

-Wildlife Management Area Permit
+- Wildlife Management Area Permit

-Migratory Waterfowl Permit (State Permit)
+- Migratory Waterfowl Permit

 The Disability Fishing Licenses authorizes:

-Mail application and documentation to:
+Mail applications and documentation to:

 SCDNR License Office